fredrikzkl/FuryRacers/README.md

 Unpack and start the exe file.
 Enjoy.

-##Make new maps
+##Make custom maps

-Follow the appendings in this document.
+Follow appendix A in this document.

 ##Important Notes